 View original post 118 more words

-Many of you do not know what your kids are reading.
+Books Many of you do not know what your kids are reading.
 You have not checked.
 You have no idea, so I will have to tell you.
-I’m going to open a few of the books.
+I'm going to open a few of the books.
 I will not say the bad words.
-I’ll just spell them.
-Kay’s note: I won’t spell them; I’ll just allude to the fact there is cursing in the noted passaged.
+I'll just spell them.
+Kay's note: I won't spell them; I'll just … Continue reading Satan’s Bid For Your Child Part 3

 Keys to writing great dialoge. reblogged from wofeauthor.wordpress.com.
 Great site.